HIMESH-J/MATRIX_MULTIPLICATION_ACCELERATOR_IITISOC/README.md

 ## Design Overview

 The proposed design is rooted in the systolic array architecture, capable of multiplying compatible matrices up to a size of 3x3.
+Systolic Array Design:
+()

 This gate-level Verilog HDL implementation comprises the following core modules:

 ### Core Modules